VV0JC13CH/bitstudio.dev/content/snippets/2023-proxmox-dynamic-ip-addresses-in-terraform/index.md

 ## Issue

 -   IP addresses are unknown after creation of VMs with [Talos Linux](https://www.talos.dev/v1.3/talos-guides/).
 It's not possible to assign QEMU agent to control them.
 They are assigned by local DHCP server (router) and are hard to predict.
 The only way to read them is by using built-in Proxmox shell and copy them from display.
-Imahes do not allow control over shell, only access is through API.
+Images do not allow control over shell, only access is through API.
 It's possible to change IP addresses by API, but to reach API IP address has to be known.

 -   Integration of various providers in terraform requires additional manual work, f.e.
 [Telmate/proxmox](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) with [Siderolabs/talos](https://registry.terraform.io/providers/siderolabs/talos/latest).
 Each VM has to be created, IP has to be read from display, IP has to be changed by API.
 <div align="center"> <img src="proxmox_shell.png" /> </div>